Flipasio

 EchoTree

-For years now I’ve kept some of my social accounts alive with a Python script.
+For years now I kept some of my social accounts alive with a Python script.
 It read from a collection of RSS feeds and shared at random times.
-It worked, my feeds stayed active, people asked me what was I doing reading at 3am.
-The script had a bit of a personality: it logged out… Continue reading EchoTree
+It worked, my feeds stayed active, and people asked me what was I doing reading at 3am.
+The script had a bit of personality: it logged out… Continue reading EchoTree

 Published